afvanwoudenberg/bf/README.md

 To install SWI-Prolog on Windows, download the installer from the [official website](https://www.swi-prolog.org/Download.html) and follow the instructions.

-### Installing
+### Cloning the Repository

+1. Open your terminal or command prompt and navigate to the directory where you want to clone the repository.

-1. Clone the repository:
+2. Clone the repository:
 ```bash
 git clone https://github.com/afvanwoudenberg/bf.git
 ```

-2. Navigate into the project folder:
+3. Navigate into the project folder:
 ```bash
 cd bf
 ```